edgio-docs/edgio-docs/guides/applications/v7/security/asm.md

 **Key information:**

--   {{ PRODUCT }} will not create an exposure unless a finding matches at least one rule that is configured to create an exposure.
+-   {{ PRODUCT }} will not create an exposure for a hostname or IP address unless a finding matches at least one rule that is configured to create an exposure.
+-   {{ PRODUCT }} scans GitHub repositories using custom logic that cannot be modified through rules.
 -   {{ PRODUCT }} provides a default rule set that you can use as a starting point.
 This rule set creates exposures for all findings.
 -   Rules are processed in the order that they are listed.
 If a finding satifies multiple rules, then all of those rules are applied to it. {{ PRODUCT }} resolves conflicts by giving precedence to the rule that is closest to the bottom of the list.